Stay On Top of Tip Tracking with Automated Employee Time and Attendance

 - The tips reported to the employer by the employee must be tracked weekly or monthly.

 - The amount of tip credits attributed to each employee for each pay period.

 - The amount of hours worked each day for tip-earning employees.
 The total daily or weekly straight-time remuneration must also be tracked.

-Of course, Acumen’s time and attendance software helps you ensure each of these requirements are met.
+Of course, Acumen’s time and attendance software helps you ensure each of these requirements are met with nearly automatic ease.

 Some establishments pool tips, meaning all tips from all employees are combined and distributed evenly at the end of the day.
-Employers, beware, though – many FLSA violations are the result of tip pooling.
+Employers beware, however, because many FLSA violations are the result of tip pooling.

-When a company mandates participation in a tip pool, law, court precedent, and DOL regulations must be considered first.
-The DOL has defined many occupations that qualify for such programs, the result of exhaustive litigation.
+When a company mandates participation in a tip pool, law, court precedent, and Department of Labor regulations must be considered first.
+The Department of Labor has defined many occupations that qualify for such programs as the result of exhaustive litigation.

 Customer interaction is a key element considered by courts when determining whether or not an employee should receive tips or be required to join a tip pool.
-Dishwashers, chefs, and bus boys and girls, for example, are recognized as being exempt from employer-imposed tip pool mandates.
+Dishwashers, chefs, and bussers, for example, are recognized as being exempt from employer-imposed tip pool mandates.

 Remember to Consider State Laws

-For more information regarding tips and tip pooling, read the full whitepaper.
+For more information regarding tips and tip pooling, you can read the full whitepaper here.

 Please contact us to learn more about our employee time and attendance systems or request a quote today.